How Should a Dress Shirt Fit? — 3 Critical Areas

 - Sleeves too long for your arms

-Sleeves that are the perfect length are hard to come by.
-Why?
-Men have a wide range of arm lengths for their bodies.
-(Just ask the swimmers who keep coming in second to Michael Phelps.)
-Off the rack shirts can get you close, sometimes at the cost of the right fit elsewhere on the shirt, but rarely will they be just the right length.
-If you don’t want to compromise on a great fit, a custom fitted shirt is the way to go.
-You can pay a tailor to shorten your sleeves to the desired length, though alas, shirt sleeves cannot be lengthened, or you can get a shirt made to your measurements.
-We know a guy who can get a fitted dress shirt made for you.
 Aside from length there’s also the billowing arm.
 Unless the flying squirrel look makes a comeback (just kidding, it was and never will be in style), you’ll want to keep those sleeves trim.
 Of course, you don’t want to flex those biceps and rip your sleeve either, so as with the stomach, don’t just ask a tailor to taper your sleeves.
 Have him/her pin it down to be sure you get it Goldilocks right.

 A shirt collar that doesn’t fit is not just a pain in the neck, it’ll kill your style.
 If it’s too small it’ll give you multiple chins every time you turn your head.
-Everybody could use another chin, right?
-Wrong.
-On the flip side, there’s the rose-in-a-vase collar.
+On the flip side, there’s the single-rose-in-a-vase collar.
 Your face (we’re being kind) is the rose.
-Your neck, the lonely stem swimming in the wide gaping maw of a massively over-sized collar.
+Your neck, the lonely stem swimming in the wide gaping maw of a massively oversized collar.
 You know the look, turn your head and you could practically see the label in the back.
 This too is unacceptable.

-Your tailor can move a button to make your collar fit a bit tighter or looser.
+Your tailor can move the collar button to make your collar fit a bit tighter or looser but there’s a limit to how much this area can be adjusted before compromising the lines of your placket.
 For a more significant change, replacing the collar is the way to go.
 Of course, a tailor may not have an exact match for your existing shirts, so weigh your options carefully.
-Make sure to consider your face shape when weighing collar options, too.

 The Custom Dress Shirt Option

-There is one sure fire way to get a perfect fitted dress shirt: get the shirt made just for you.
-A custom or, as those in the know call it, made-to-measure dress shirt solves all of the above problems, without you having to go to a tailor for alterations.
+There is one sure fire way to get a perfect fitting dress shirt: get the shirt made just for you.
+A custom — or as those in the know call it — made to measure dress shirt solves all of the above problems, without you having to go to a tailor for alterations.

-The fitted dress shirt you see in these photos was made to the model’s precise measurements.
-With a quick set of measurements that you can take at home, you can get a perfectly fitted dress shirt like these guys.
-So if you’ve got some ill-fitting shirts in your closet, grab a measuring tape and go custom.
+The fitted dress shirt you see in these photos was made to each model’s precise measurements.
+With a quick set of measurements that you can take at home, you can get a perfectly fitted dress shirt regardless if you have a model-like physique or if you’re carrying a few extra lbs.
+Rebooting your shirt collection with made-to-measure shirts will also let you choose some personal designs like getting the perfect collar style for your face.
+So if you’ve got some ill-fitting shirts in your closet, grab a measuring tape and go custom today.